-Paying by monthly direct debit cuts bills by up to 6%.
+Paying by monthly direct debit cuts bills by £70-£90 each year.
 Sounds good, and it is!
 Yet direct debits are based on an estimate of your usage.
 If that's wrong, you can be overpaying month after month.

 This is a step-by-step guide, including template letters, to lower your direct debits and get overpaid cash back.

 Millions of energy customers who pay by direct debit will now get automatic refunds annually from their supplier, regardless of how much their account is in credit by.

 Customers will get overpayments back each year on the anniversary of when they signed up, or when they switch tariff, after EDF Energy, British Gas, SSE, First Utility and Npower changed their direct debit refund policies.
 Previously, some firms only automatically gave refunds if customers were in credit by £100 or more.
 See our Millions to get refunds MSE news story.

 First, it's important to be clear the price you're charged and the amount you pay every month aren't the same thing.

 Power costs are set by suppliers.
 Usually, they're a combination of a daily standing charge plus an additional amount based on energy used, which is measured in kilowatt hours.

 After all's said and done, this is what your energy actually costs.
 The lower the rate and the less you use, the less you owe.

 What you pay